How Do You Get Funding for Phlebotomy Training Courses?

 Some places will offer to pay for your training courses if you agree to work for them once you’re finished.
 They may even pay you a wage during the training.
 This may require you to work a certain number of years at that establishment, so read the fine print before agreeing to anything.
 However, it’s a great way to cover your training and ensure you have a job once it’s completed.

-If phlebotomy is a stepping stone into a medical career, this is a great option.
-It offers you employment in a medical setting, and can encourage growth and advancement.
+If phlebotomy is a stepping stone to a medical career, this is a great option.
+It offers you employment in a medical setting and can encourage growth and advancement.
 If an establishment was eager to cover costs for phlebotomy training, it’s likely they’ll be excited to help you advance further in your career, as well.

 Is it Hard to Get Financial Aid for Phlebotomy?